 The healthcare professional’s written opinion for the post-exposure evaluation and follow-up shall be limited to the following information:

 - That the employee has been informed of the results of the evaluation; and

-- That the employee has been told about any medical conditions resulting from exposure to blood or other potentially infectious materials which require further evaluation or treatment.
+- That the employee has been told about any medical conditions resulting from exposure to blood or OPIM which require further evaluation or treatment.

 - All other findings or diagnosis shall remain confidential and shall not be included in the written report.
 Medical records shall not be disclosed or reported without the employee’s express written consent to any person within or outside the workplace except as required by law.

 Warning labels including the biohazard symbol shall be affixed to containers of regulated waste, refrigerators, and freezers containing blood or OPIM, and other containers used to store, transport, or ship blood or other potentially infectious materials.
 A warning label or sign shall be posted at the entrance to work areas where blood or OPIM are stored.

 These labels shall be fluorescent orange, orange-red, or predominantly visible with lettering or symbols in a contrasting color.

 Containers or bags used for blood or OPIM shall be red in color and labeled with the Biohazard Symbol or the words “Infectious Waste”.